Myo-Hset/30-Day-MyDFIR-Microsoft-Challenge/README.md

 # 30-Day-MyDFIR-Microsoft-Challenge

-The purpose of this challenge is to demonstrate how to detect and respnd on cloud‑based SOC lab using Microsoft Sentinel, Defender for Endpoint, MDO, and Entra ID, and to simulate detection and incident response.
+The purpose of this challenge is to demonstrate how to detect and respond on cloud‑based SOC lab using Microsoft Sentinel, Defender for Endpoint, MDO, and Entra ID, and to simulate detection and incident response.

 ### Skills Learned